WE-are-FPV/JeNo-5.1/README.md

 In addition to the carbon fiber, you will need the following hardware to complete the assembly of the frame.

 **Standoffs**

-It is recommended to use 5mm diameter spacers, especially for those that will serve as support for TPU (backpack and capacitor).
+It is recommended to use 5mm diameter standoffs, especially for those that will serve as support for TPU (backpack and capacitor).
 Moletted spacers can still be used, but the TPU supports will need to be modified accordingly.

 | Quantity | Description | Details |
 | :---: | :--- | :--- |